Top High Beta Stocks – Meaning, Advantages, Benefits & How to Invest in them?

 The ideal beta for a stock depends on your investment objectives and risk tolerance.
 Generally, a beta of 1 indicates the stock moves in line with the overall market.
 A beta greater than 1 suggests higher volatility.

-Yes, high beta stocks can be profitable for investors.
-High beta stocks are more volatile than low beta stocks, which means that their prices tend to move up and down more than the prices of low beta stocks.
+Yes, high beta stocks for intraday NSE can be profitable for investors.
+These stocks are more volatile than low beta stocks, which means that their prices tend to move up and down more than the prices of low beta stocks.
 At the same time investors should always consider the market risks before investing.